ncbi/sra-human-scrubber/README.md

 		NOTE: When stdin is used, output is stdout by default.
 	-p <number> Number of threads to use.
 	-d <database_path>; Specify path to custom database file (e.g. human_filter.db).
-	-n ; Replace sequence length of identified spots with 'N'.
+		NOTE: Now by default sequence length of identified spots replaced with 'N'.
+	-x ; Remove spots instead of default 'N' replacement.
 	-r ; Save identified spots to file.fastq.spots_removed.
 	-t ; Run test.
 	-h ; Display this message.